 5.2.2.
 Where we need to carry out our legal obligations and in line with our data protection policy.

 5.2.3.
-Where it is needed for equal opportunities monitoring, and in line with our data protection policy.
+Where it is needed for equal opportunities monitoring, and in line with our data protection policy and national legislation.

 5.2.4.
-Where it is needed to assess your working capacity on health grounds, subject to appropriate confidentiality safeguards.
+Where it is necessary to assess your working capacity on health grounds, for example for positions involving particularly high risks, subject to appropriate confidentiality safeguards and in accordance with national legislation.

 5.2.5.
 Where it is necessary for establishing, exercising or defending legal claims.